qwertycoin-org/qwertycoin-forkable/CODING.md

 - `Vector` variables are prefixed by `v` (v for vector)
 - `List` variables are prefixed by `l` (l for list)
 - `Int` variables are prefixed by `i`
-- `UInt` variables are prefixed by `u` (u for unsigned)
+- `UInt` and `size_t` variables are prefixed by `u` (u for unsigned)
-- Own created variables are prefixed by `s`
+- Variables of own created types are prefixed by `s`
 - `Interface` classes are prefixed by `I` (e.g. INode in include/INode.h)
 - `Template` classes are prefixed by `T`
 - All other classes are prefixed by `Q`
 - `Enums` are prefixed by `E`
 - `Structs` are prefixed by `F` (F for Framework)
 - Namespaces doesn't have a prefix letter
-- Typedefs should be prefixed by whatever is appropriate for that type: F if it's a typedef of a struct, E if it's a typedef of a Enum and so on.
+- Typedefs should be prefixed by whatever is appropriate for that TType: F if it's a typedef of a struct, E if it's a typedef of a Enum and so on.
 - `std::function` typedefs are prefixed by `U`

 ```cpp